chubozeko/Tic-Tac-Total-Annihilation/README.md

-# Tic-Tac-Total-Annihilation
+# Tic Tac Total Annihilation
 The classic Tic Tac Toe game with customizable colour schemes.

-This game is implemented with Java and was developed with Eclipse Oxygen 2.

 The color schemes are derived from a .txt file which contains numerous Colour Scheme names and their HEX color values.

+## Development
+This game is implemented with Java and was developed on Eclipse Oxygen 2.

+## What I've Learned
+- Creating multiple colour schemes for a program
+- Understanding the game structure for Tic Tac Toe
+- Getting content from an external text file to use in the program
+- Creating a game with Java